AnikaTaylorBrown/VFX_DataWrangling_Python/README.md

 # VFX_DataWrangling_Python
-Python scripts written to assist with sorting of on set data for VFX
+Python script written to assist with sorting of on set data for VFX --> scripts are show specific for file structure and naming conventions